James B. Rives

 I have published articles on a range of topics, including the Roman law on magic, the early Christian conception of religion, the emperor Decius’ decree on sacrifice, the Roman destruction of the Temple in Jerusalem, and Apuleius’ Apology.
-My current major project is an investigation of the cultural significance of animal sacrifice in the Roman empire.
+I am currently in the final stages of writing a major monograph provisionally entitled Animal Sacrifice in the Roman Empire (31 BCE-395 CE): Power, Communication, and Cultural Transformation, under contract with Oxford University Press for submission in December 2022.
 For further information about my research, including downloadable copies of many of my articles and papers, see my Academia.edu website here.

 Since receiving my Ph.D., I have taught courses in a range of areas, including Roman history, Latin prose, and ancient culture (especially myth and religion).
-In the 2020-21 academic year I am teaching an introductory lecture course on classical mythology and a graduate course on Tacitus Suetonius and imperial biography in the fall, and introductory Greek New Testament and our junior seminar on animal sacrifice in the spring
+In the 2022-23 academic year, I will be teaching an introductory lecture course on classical mythology and an intermediate Latin course on Vergil’s Aeneid in the fall, and introductory Greek New Testament and our junior seminar on animal sacrifice in the spring